ipuzek/tables.github.io/README.md

 # tables.github.io
-some useful to have around tables, automaticall kept up to date
+some useful to have around tables, automatically kept up to date